 A main pillar of open-source development is continuously maintaining and updating a library.
 Benchmark libraries are no different.
 For a library to grow, it is essential to keep introducing new pipelines and datasets to benefit the end-user.

-Contributors build new primitives and compose new pipelines easily in \bench.
-The framework provides templates to help guide contributors in this process.
-Moreover, contributors can utilize primitives in other packages given a corresponding \texttt{json} representation.
-They can also use readily available primitives within their pipelines~\cite{smith2020mlbazaar}.
+ML researchers build new primitives and compose new pipelines easily in \bench.
+The framework provides templates to help guide researchers in this process.
+Moreover, ML researchers can utilize primitives in other packages given a corresponding \texttt{json} representation.
 It is often the case that pre- and post- processing primitives are reusable across pipelines~\cite{alnegheimish2022sintel}. \bench first started with 2 pipelines, and now has 12 pipelines.
 The same applies to benchmark datasets.
 To make the data more accessible, we host publicly available datasets on an Amazon S3 instance.
 Signals can be loaded via \texttt{load\_signal} command (as shown in Figure~\ref{fig:orion_api}) that will directly connect to S3 if the data is hosted there.
 Otherwise, it will search for the file locally.
 This enables users to also load their own private custom data for benchmarks.